Circuits in Time: Creative Computing Cultures and Media Transfers in Europe

 A continued priority of this Action is the promotion of gender equality and the meaningful involvement of minority groups in creative computing fields.
 We particularly encourage submissions from Young Researchers and Innovators (YRIs), especially those from Inclusiveness Target Countries (ITCs).

-Keynote speakers: Christine Dunbar-Hester, Maria B. Garda
+Keynote speakers: Christina Dunbar-Hester, Maria B. Garda, Paweł Grabarczyk

 Conference details